 Isha

-Fajr is the first of the five daily prayers and is performed before dawn.
-It consists of two Rak'ahs (units of prayer).
+Fajr is the prayer performed before dawn.
+It consists of two Rak'ahs.

-Dhuhr is the midday prayer, performed after the sun passes its zenith and begins to decline.
+Dhuhr is the prayer performed in the afternoon.
 It consists of four Rak'ahs.

-Asr is the afternoon prayer, performed in the late afternoon before sunset.
+Asr is the prayer performed in the late afternoon.
 It consists of four Rak'ahs.

 4. Maghrib